Dropshipping Scam

 The Amazon / eBay Dropshipping

-Buying your items on eBay and receiving the order in an Amazon-branded box is not uncommon these days.
-Thousands of sellers are selling Amazon products on eBay at inflated prices.
+Buying your items on eBay and received the order in an Amazon-branded box is not uncommon these days.
+Right now, thousands of sellers are selling Amazon products on eBay at inflated prices.
 This practice is called Amazon / eBay dropshipping.

 Dropshipping is allowed on eBay.
 However, you must fulfill your orders directly from a legit wholesale supplier.
 Dropshipping from Amazon or any other marketplace is prohibited.
 But scammers will often pose as buyers and use consumer protection measures to help them defraud honest sellers.
 Amazon always favors the buyer 99% of the time and can turn into a lengthy battle to get your money back if you finally win.
-Combatting these dropshipping scams is an uphill battle and may cost you more than it is worth.
+To combat these dropshipping scams is an uphill battle and may cost you more than it worth

 What is Dropshipping Fraud?

-When an eBay order is received, the drop shipper purchases the same product on Amazon, delivers it to the eBay customer and pockets the difference.
+When an eBay order is received, the dropshipper purchases the same product on Amazon and delivers it to the eBay customer, and pockets the difference.
 Now, ordinarily, this practice doesn’t hurt the Amazon seller.
 Drop shippers have been selling Amazon products for years on eBay.
 Now, there is a series of scams aimed at this method.

 How Does Dropshipping Scam Works?

 Fraudulent drop shipper sellers are buying Amazon products, shipping them to eBay customers, the buyer insistent they did not receive the merchandise, and then filing bogus A-to-z Guarantee Claims.
-Because Amazon favors the buyer, the scammer gets refunded and keeps the money from the eBay sale.
+Because Amazon will favor the buyer, the scammer gets refunded and keeps the money from the eBay sale.

 Meanwhile, the Amazon seller loses out on both the Amazon FBA fee and its cost.
 The false claims against the product harshly damage the seller’s reputation, resulting in suspensions in some cases.